 The most important racing events in Hong Kong are held at Sha Tin racecourse.
 Perhaps the biggest of them all is the Hong Kong International Races.
 This carnival is held in December.
 Four of the richest races in the world are contested during the event.
 These are the Hong Kong Cup, the Hong Kong Mile, the Hong Kong Sprint, and the Hong Kong Vase.

 Sha Tin Racecourse is also home to the Hong Kong Triple Crown which is conducted from January through May.
 This is a series of three races that includes the Hong Kong Steward’s Cup, the Hong Kong Gold Cup, and the Hong Kong Champions & Chater Cup.
 A number of other races are also held throughout the racing year, making the Sha Tin racing season the richest in the world.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 - Happy Valley Racecourse Hong Kong